Back To Top

 Overall swing weight might take some getting used to

-The Kalea Gold is a stunning looking club.
-From the carbonwood finish to the dark navy crown with silver and gold detail, it’s an aesthetically pleasing offering that oozes class.
+The Kalea Gold is a stunning-looking club.
+From the carbonwood finish to the dark navy crown with silver and gold detailing, it’s an aesthetically pleasing design that really oozes class.

-Fortunately, its performance is just as impressive.
-The head shape provided us with plenty of confidence at address, while the feel and acoustics are like those you’d associate with a far more expensive offering, delivering a premium experience without the price tag.
+Fortunately, the performance is just as impressive.
+The head shape inspired plenty of confidence at address, while the feel and acoustics are what you’d normally associate with a far more expensive club, delivering a premium experience without the hefty price tag.

 Best looking driver